Shortwave listening: Future of shortwave listening

 The rise of the Internet has resulted in many broadcasters ceasing their shortwave transmissions in favor of broadcasting over the World Wide Web.
 When BBC World Service discontinued service to Europe, North America, Australasia, and the Caribbean, it generated many protests and activist groups such as the Coalition to Save the BBC World Service.
 A number of traditionally prominent shortwave broadcasters have disappeared or cut back their operations, with Radio Moscow, Radio Netherlands, Rai Italia Radio, and Radio Australia among those that have ceased broadcasting on shortwave.
 Although most of the major broadcasters continue to scale back their analog shortwave transmissions or completely terminate them, shortwave is still active in developing regions such as parts of Africa, South Asia and Latin America.

 Some international broadcasters have turned to a digital mode of broadcasting called Digital Radio Mondiale for their shortwave outlets.
-One reason is that digital shortwave broadcasts using DRM can cover the same geographic region with much less transmitter power — roughly one-fifth — than traditional AM mode broadcasts, significantly reducing the electricity cost of operating a station.
+One reason is that digital shortwave broadcasts using DRM can cover the same geographic region using one-fifth of the transmitter power required for traditional AM broadcasts, significantly reducing electricity costs.
 A traditional AM (analog) international shortwave station can have a power rating of 50 kilowatts to as much as 1000 kilowatts per transmitter, with typical power levels in the 50–500 kilowatt range.
 Endorsed by the ITU, it has been approved as an international standard for digital broadcasts on the HF (shortwave) bands.
 A DRM broadcast rivals FM mono quality and can also send graphic images and web pages via a separate information channel.

 Shortwave listening also remains popular with some expatriates who tune in shortwave transmissions from their homeland.
 Additionally, a number of remotely controlled shortwave receivers located around the world are available to users on the web.
 While radio hobbyists report that the number of shortwave listening clubs has diminished and printed magazines devoted to the hobby are few, enthusiasts such as Glenn Hauser and others continue to populate web sites, and originate podcasts dedicated to the pursuit.